luukee/misinfo-report-app/README.md

 1. Run `npx expo-doctor` to determine that the versions of Expo SDK dependencies in your project are compatible with your Expo SDK version.

-3. You can build the production bundle locally by running `npx expo export` to bypass all of the other build steps so you can see this error much more quickly.
+3. You can build the production bundle locally by running `npx expo export` to bypass all of the other build steps.
 	- [expo link](https://docs.expo.dev/build-reference/troubleshooting/#verify-that-your-javascript-bundles-locally)

 4. Verify that your project builds and runs locally
-	- You can verify that your project builds on your local machine with the `npx expo run:android` and `npx expo run:ios` commands, with variant/configuration flags set to release to most faithfully reproduce what executes on EAS Build.
+	- You can verify that your project builds on your local machine with the `npx expo run:android` and `npx expo run:ios` commands.
 For more information, see [Android build process](https://docs.expo.dev/build-reference/android-builds/) and [iOS build process](https://docs.expo.dev/build-reference/ios-builds/).
+	Related:
 ```
 # Locally compile and run the Android app in release mode
 npx expo run:android --variant release